deepanshubaghel/MFTT/README.md

 <div align="center">

-# 🩸 MTFTT — Multi-Task Feature-Token Transformer
+# 🩸 MTFTT: Multi-Task Feature-Token Transformer

 ### Attention-Guided Anemia Subtyping from Routine CBC Data

-*A calibrated, interpretable Transformer for five-class anemia classification, binary screening, and hemoglobin prediction — all in a single forward pass.*
+*A calibrated, interpretable Transformer for five-class anemia classification, binary screening, and hemoglobin prediction all in a single forward pass.*

 </div>